aalemayhu/cantera/README.md

 `UIBarButtonItem`  and it would change the layout from grid to table view.
 I mainly wanted to support three layouts, the table view type one, regular collection view grid and a nice full screen one.

-Note: I have only run the code on simulators, so there might be some surprises in the real world.

 [f]: https://github.com/finn-no/FinniversKit